How To Host An Epic Paint Fight

 All our white clothes were dyed in a lovely mess of pastel colors after we washed them.

 If you want a keepsake from your paint fight, get yourself a nice white shirt and wash it after.
 The colors will be pastel and it looks pretty cool.
-Also, I think I want to wear a white dress like this one or this one at our next paint fight so I can spin while people spray me with all the colors.
-Then I will wash it and keep it!
+We wear the same white shirts for every paint fight to see how it gets more colorful over time.

 If you want to go all out, trash your wedding dress in a big paint fight!